 “I don’t know, Mr. Tate.”

 “The cuttlefish!
 Cuddle fish?
-Get it?
-Cuddle.
-Fish.
 Get it?”
 And he would laugh and hold his chest.

-We were outside smoking weed one day when a man in a black suit went into the store.
-All black like the Grim Reaper.
+We were outside one day when a man in a black suit went into the store.
+Wearing all black like the Grim Reaper.
 There was a chill in the air.
-He walked straight up like he had something in his asshole.
-He was on important business when he went in, but he when he came out not ten minutes later he was running, sweating and with his hair all messed up… Tate was chasing behind him, yelling and swinging the baseball bat he kept behind the counter.
+He came out not ten minutes later sweating.
+Tate was chasing behind him, yelling and swinging the baseball bat he kept behind the counter.

 We laughed and we cheered.
 We didn’t think anything of the man in black.
 But we should have.
-Tate set fire to his store that night and it burned right to the ground.
+That night, Tate set fire to his store and it burned right to the ground.
 You could see the smoke for miles.
 We never thought he would do something like that.
-Might’ve been he was senile, like our parents said he was.
+He might have been senile, like our parents said he was.
 But I don’t think so.
-Police found his body in the ashes.
-The story was that Community Bank was taking the store and he couldn’t take the news.
+The police found his body among the ashes.
+The story was that bank was taking his store and he couldn’t take the news.

 Old Man Tate’s funeral was held in a cemetery near the last block of Empire Street at Washington.
 It’s an old graveyard like the neighborhood, called Canlis after a military general who was born here.
 Lined with gray headstones and willow trees.
-We used to sneak into this graveyard, daring each other to summon spirits and piss on headstones.
+We used to sneak into this graveyard, daring each other to summon spirits and carve our names into headstones.

-A group of black suits and funeral-proper dresses press together for solace, for the comfort that comes from being close to people you love.
-Friends and family hold onto each other so tight their knuckles turn white.
-Huddled close even though the day is hot and sweaty.
-A few willow trees shrug and sway in the breeze but they don’t block the sun.
+A group of black suits and funeral-proper dresses pressed together for solace, for the comfort that comes from being close to people you love.
+Friends and family held onto each other so tight their knuckles turned white, huddled close even though the day was hot and sweaty.
+A few willow trees shrugging and swaying in the breeze.

-All the while a pack of dogs moves toward the funeral.
+A pack of dogs moved toward the funeral.
+Mangy dogs with rib cages showing through matted fur.
 No one notices feral dogs from the street.
 Growling between graves.
-A group of mangy dogs with rib cages showing through their matted fur.
-Everyone is so preoccupied with their grief that nobody sees them until they burst forward, suddenly, toward Old Man Tate’s casket.
+Everyone was so preoccupied with their grief that nobody saw them until they burst forward.

 “Oh my god!”